 Phase 4- “Military General”

 All hell breaks loose from this point onwards.
-If during phase two, the Carpenters played in the background, during this phase, you would be hearing the sound of heavy metal drums banging.
-You start doubting whether this was a good idea or not and if you should have instead taken professional cooking classes.
+Unlike the bright, cheery scene in phase two, the Carpenters are no longer playing in the background, replaced by the banging of heavy-metal drums ringing in your ears.
+At this phase, you start doubting your decision of ever opening your mouth and asking your mom to teach you how to cook.
+You should have searched for professional cooking classes.
 In my case, this was when my mom started lamenting my future husband’s luck for having to eat out every day, how she has to lower down my “hantaran” etcetera, etcetera.
-In this phase, you’ll notice veins slowly popping out so make sure to steer clear of the red zone (your mom’s cooking station).
+You’d start to notice the veins slowly popping out of her forehead so make sure to steer clear of the “red zone” (your mom’s cooking station).

 Let me tell you what happened to me.
-The curry was slightly burnt and it was too watery.
+The curry was slightly burnt.
 My mom was out of her wits but she still kept her calm until I told her that I forgot to put in the coconut milk.
-She huffed to the fridge, took the coconut shreds out and started blending.
-I made the wrong move when I told her to rest and finish up with the blending.
-My mom took the wet, soggy coconut shreds and flung at me!
-Luckily, I hit it with the pan in my hand and it splat on the window.
-That my friends, is the Babe Ruth move.
+She huffed to the fridge, took the desiccated coconut out, plonk it into the blender, added some water and started blending.
+I made the wrong move when I told her I could take over the task.
+“It’s just blending”, I said foolishly.

 Phase 6 – “Gordon Ramsay” a.k.a Scary Aunty Mode